kdmukai/selective_dca_bot/README.md

 # SelectiveDCA Scalping Bot
 A Dollar Cost Averaging (DCA) bot that does regular buys but opportunistically selects _which_ crypto to buy by comparing market conditions for all the assets in its user-set watchlist.
-At an optional profit threshold the bot will sell its positions to recover the initial investment and let the remaining "scalped" tokens ride.
+At a specified profit threshold the bot will liquidate enough of a position to recover the initial investment and let the remaining "scalped" tokens ride.

 ![LRC chart](imgs/lrc_chart.png)
-_DCA = Buy every X hours; SelectiveDCA = Buy the crypto furthest below its 200-hr MA every X hours_
+_DCA = Buy on a sched no matter what; SelectiveDCA = Bias toward the cryptos furthest below their 200-hr MA_

 ## Overview